jazzypants1989/jessquery/README.md

   - Fetches a JSON resource from the provided URL and applies a transformation function which uses the fetched JSON and the proxy's target element as arguments.
   - The transform function can be used to set the text, html, or any other property of the element.
-  - The options object can be used to set a fallback message while the fetch is in progress, an error message if the fetch fails, and a callback to execute when the fetch is complete.
+  - The options object can be used define a plethora of options defined in [FetchOptions](#FetchOptions).
+    - These options extend the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) interface, so you can use all of the normal fetch options as well. (e.g., method, headers, etc.)
   - Example:

   ```javascript